forcedotcom/sfdx-analytics/README.md

 ## CRM Analytics LWC Metadata

 Lightning Web Components used in CRM Analytics dashboards leverage the same file structure and [XML metadata format](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.reference_configuration_tags) used by other LWCs on the Salesforce platform.
-Here are few additions to this metadata specific for Tableau CRM.
+Here are few additions to this metadata specific for CRM Analytics.

 **analytics\_\_Dashboard Target**